• Skip to primary navigation

 Description

-Margaret Donahue Park [formerly know as #570] is a new .51 acre park in the Lake View neighborhood.
+Margaret Donahue Park [formerly know as #570] is a .51 acre park in the Lake View neighborhood.
 Openlands acquired three parcels and conveyed them to the Chicago Park District in 2013.

 The Chicago Cubs in partnership with the City of Chicago, The Trust for Public Land and CPD designed and constructed the park, completed in 2014.